 ANNE: Paring your education with a solid network is key.
 The Goizueta community is dynamic and supportive, but it takes time to develop a network, so start now.
 Educate yourself in your desired field and ask people you already know at Goizueta for contacts.
-As I am considering a career change.
-What are some of the best ways to acquire hands-on experience to increase my chances of a successful transition?

-a Goizueta alum, you have access to interesting and accomplished people who are happy to discuss their careers.
+As a Goizueta alum, you have access to interesting and accomplished people who are happy to discuss their careers.
 Reach out for information, and down the road after you've been in touch for awhile, they may think of you for a project or know of one when you've earned the place to ask for one.